 If the client character set is defined as

-SQL_ASCII, encoding conversion is disabled, regardless of the server's character set.
+SQL_ASCII, encoding conversion is deactivated, regardless of the server's character set.
 The use of

 SQL_ASCII is unwise unless you are working with all-ASCII data.

 SQL_ASCII is not supported as a server encoding.